chutommy/chutommy.github.io/content/projects/bvviz.md

 ## Solution

 The project BVVIZ implements both classical and quantum solutions for the Bernstein-Vazirani algorithm.
-These solutions then are compared in terms of the number of queries made to the oracle function {{< math.inline >}}\( f_s \){{</ math.inline >}}, computational time, accuracy, and overall complexity.
+These solutions are compared in terms of the number of queries made to the oracle function {{< math.inline >}}\( f_s \){{</ math.inline >}}, computational time, accuracy, and overall complexity.

 {{< figure src="/projects/bvviz/oracle.png" align="center" title="The reversible circuit of the Bernstein-Vazirani oracle" caption="image source: Qiskit" >}}